Changissnz/nu_merchant_principal/README.md

 to the collective agreement of what the group is by the sentient participants.
-And by the lack of categorization, any alliance's usage of risk-dumping techniques, usually resting on mathematic principles for profit, cannot be expected to abide by constants for constant effects by the lack of natural laws.
+And by the lack of categorization, any alliance's usage of risk-dumping techniques, usually resting on mathematical principles for profiting of sorts, cannot be expected to abide by constants for constant effects by the lack of restriction from natural laws on the spectrum of possible decisions.
 Although the statement does read to be obvious and another way of expressing the lack of collective certainty when coupled when actionable notions of independent agents' "free will", it is actually not entirely exact, but rather an implication.